Dairy Engineering diploma in Varanasi.

 Where do Dairy Engineering graduates work?+

 Plant-floor and quality roles at Amul, Mother Dairy, Parag, Nestlé and NDDB.
 Junior Engineer cadres at State Dairy Federations are diploma-eligible.
-Some alumni start their own small-scale dairy ventures using the pilot-plant experience.
+Some alumni start their own small-scale dairy ventures using the industrial-visit exposure and the six-month industrial training placement that Semester 6 mandates.

 Do girls take admission in Dairy Engineering at BIPE?+